-- The Ascot Exposure Management Committee (EMC) is responsible for identifying catastrophe risks, and developing methods for monitoring overall and class exposures to those risks and recommending appropriate limits to the Board. - Ascot Underwriting Management Committee (UMC) is responsible for identifying new types of risk that may alter the claims pattern for the Syndicate in the future.
+- The Ascot Exposure Management Committee ("EMC") is responsible for identifying catastrophe and liability risks, and developing methods for monitoring overall and class exposures to those risks and recommending appropriate limits to the Board. - Ascot Underwriting Management Committee ("UMC") is responsible for identifying new types of risk that may alter the claims pattern for the Syndicate in the future.

-The Syndicate's sensitivity to insurance risk can be demonstrated by analysing the impact of a swing in the gross and net loss ratios on the income statement: A 10% swing in the gross loss ratio would change the 2018 result by £67.3m (2017: £66.7m).
-A 10% swing in the net loss ratio would change the result by £41.4m (2017: £45.4m).
+The Syndicate's sensitivity to insurance risk can be demonstrated by analysing the impact of a swing in the gross and net loss ratios on the income statement: A 10% swing in the gross loss ratio would change the 2019 result by £68.0m (2018: £67.3m).
+A 10% swing in the net loss ratio would change the result by £38.0m (2018: £41.4m).

-d.
+c.
 Credit risk